Civil rights movement: Birmingham campaign, 1963

 Not everyone in the black community approved of the agreement—Fred Shuttlesworth was particularly critical, since he was skeptical about the good faith of Birmingham's power structure from his experience in dealing with them.
 Parts of the white community reacted violently.
 They bombed the Gaston Motel, which housed the SCLC's unofficial headquarters, and the home of King's brother, the Reverend A. D. King.
-In response, thousands of blacks rioted, burning numerous buildings and one of them stabbed and wounded a police officer.
+In response, thousands of Black people rioted, burning numerous buildings, and one of them stabbed and wounded a police officer.

 Alabama governor George Wallace tried to block desegregation at the University of Alabama and is confronted by U.S. Deputy Attorney General Nicholas Katzenbach in 1963.

-Kennedy prepared to federalize the Alabama National Guard if the need arose.
+Kennedy was prepared to federalize the Alabama National Guard if the need arose.
 Four months later, on September 15, a conspiracy of Ku Klux Klan members bombed the Sixteenth Street Baptist Church in Birmingham, killing four young girls.

 "Rising tide of discontent" and Kennedy's response, 1963

-Birmingham was only one of over a hundred cities rocked by the chaotic protest that spring and summer, some of them in the North but mainly in the South.
+Birmingham was only one of over a hundred cities rocked by the chaotic protests that spring and summer, some in the North but mainly in the South.
 During the March on Washington, Martin Luther King Jr. would refer to such protests as "the whirlwinds of revolt."
-In Chicago, blacks rioted through the South Side in late May after a white police officer shot a fourteen-year-old black boy who was fleeing the scene of a robbery.
+In Chicago, Black people rioted through the South Side in late May after a white police officer shot a fourteen-year-old black boy who was fleeing the scene of a robbery.
 Violent clashes between black activists and white workers took place in both Philadelphia and Harlem in successful efforts to integrate state construction projects.
-On June 6, over a thousand whites attacked a sit-in in Lexington, North Carolina; blacks fought back and one white man was killed.
+On June 6, over a thousand whites attacked a sit-in in Lexington, North Carolina; Black people fought back and one white man was killed.
 Edwin C. Berry of the National Urban League warned of a complete breakdown in race relations: "My message from the beer gardens and the barbershops all indicate the fact that the Negro is ready for war."